Infopisteprojekti/infopiste/documentation/backend.md

 - `start`: start time for the reservation
 - `end`: end time for the reservation
 - `location`: the `displayName` and `locationType` of the `room` where the reservation takes place.

-`/api/rooms/:id/reservations` returns the reservations for a specific room with the given id.

 # Running the backend